Our Programs

 Technology Support for Disabilities

-Our resisdent technical genius has a pedigree in assisting people with disabilities to access technologies to simplify their lives.
+Our resident technical genius has a pedigree in assisting people with disabilities to access technologies to simplify their lives.
 For example, he assisted a blind client to use a mobile phone app, which when he holds the phone over a newspaper it will read the text aloud to him.
-Other technologies he can also integrate into their lives such as talking canes, talking scales, and many other phone apps.
+Other technologies he can also integrate into their lives such as talking canes, talking scales/microwave, and many other phone apps.
 He also undertakes training in how to use the computer and technology regardless of disability.

 Active Think Tank